 Now, you can draw a simple stick figure.
 From here, we'll finish the drawing.

-The featured video will demonstrate the whole process of drawing a person sitting down.
+The featured video demonstrates the whole process of drawing a person sitting down.